M1ke9/ELaaMS/README.md

     ```bash
     java -DconfigFilePath=./Configuration/config.properties -jar target/data-producer-app-jar-with-dependencies.jar
     ```

-## Annex 1: How to use transform data scripts
+## Annex 1: How to Use Data Transformation Scripts

+This annex provides detailed instructions on how to use the two Java applications designed for transforming raw data files into the specific JSON format required by the ELaaMS project.

-### Data Ingestion and Transformation
+### Data Ingestion and Transformation Overview

-The project provides two dedicated Java applications to streamline data ingestion.
+The project offers two dedicated Java applications to streamline data ingestion.
 These applications can transform raw input from various sources (CSV, .logs, or TXT files) into a standardized JSON format, adhering to the project's specific data structure.

-The generated JSON files are then utilized to produce:
+The generated JSON files are then utilized to produce messages for two distinct Kafka topics:
 * **Training messages:** Directed to the designated Kafka training topic.
 * **Prediction messages:** Directed to the designated Kafka prediction topic.

-With the only difference that training data would not include a UUID for each data tuple.
+**Important Distinction:** Please note that the training data, after transformation, will **not include a UUID (Record ID)** for each data tuple.
+The UUID is specifically added only for prediction messages.

-### Step 1: Must have a (CSV, .logs, or TXT file) file with the following file name format:
+### Step 1: Prepare Input Data Files and Naming Convention

+To be processed by the JSON conversion applications, your raw input files (CSV, .logs, or TXT) must adhere to a specific naming convention:

+The file name should follow this format:
 ```bash
 <streamID>-<datasetKey>.<extension>
 ```